 The main Capital One Spark Cash Plus requirements are that an applicant must be at least 18 years old with a valid Social Security number or Individual Taxpayer Identification number.
-Applicants must also have a physical U.S. address, enough income to make monthly minimum payments, and good credit.
+Applicants must also have a physical U.S. address, enough income to make monthly minimum payments, and excellent credit.

 Capital One Spark Cash Plus Requirements